okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-manage-okta-aerial/main/index.md

   - main
 ---

-This guide explains how to manage Orgs added to your company’s Aerial account.
+This guide explains how to add orgs to your Okta Aerial account, and manage Aerial org settings.

-> **Note:** API access to this feature requires an additional product to be present.
-Ensure that your Okta account team has enabled your access to the Okta Aerial API.
+> **Note:** Access to Okta Aerial requires an additional product to be present.
+Ensure that your Okta account team gives you access to the Okta Aerial API.

 ---

 **Learning outcomes**

 - Authenticate an Aerial API client with Okta Aerial.
-- Link an org to your Aerial account.
+- Add an org to your Aerial account.
 - Enable products in the Aerial linked org.
 - Configure the Aerial admin org.